vitringr/sandfall/guide/note.md

 Have different levels of spread.

-Continue using only cardinal velocity with them.
+Continue using only one cardinal velocity with them.